AdobeDocs/experience-manager-65.en/help/communities/client-customize.md

 ## Script Tags {#script-tags}

-Script tags are an inherent part of the client side framework.
+Script tags are an inherent part of the client-side framework.
 They are the glue that helps bind the markup generated on the server side with the models and views on the client side.

 Script tags in SCF scripts should not be removed when overlaying or overriding components.
 SCF script tags auto created for injecting JSON in the HTML are identified with the attribute `data-scf-json=true`.

 ## Clientlibs for SCF {#clientlibs-for-scf}

-The use of [client-side libraries](../../help/sites-developing/clientlibs.md) (clientlibs), provides a means of organizing and optimizing the Javascript and CSS used to render content on the client.
+The use of [client-side libraries](../../help/sites-developing/clientlibs.md) (clientlibs), provides a means of organizing and optimizing the JavaScript and CSS used to render content on the client.

 The clientlibs for SCF follow a very specific naming pattern for two variants, which vary only by the presence of 'author' in the category name: